Geometrodynamics: Modern notions of geometrodynamics

 More recently, Christopher Isham, Jeremy Butterfield, and their students have continued to develop quantum geometrodynamics to take account of recent work toward a quantum theory of gravity and further developments in the very extensive mathematical theory of initial value formulations of general relativity.
 Some of Wheeler's original goals remain important for this work, particularly the hope of laying a solid foundation for quantum gravity.
 The philosophical program also continues to motivate several prominent contributors.

 Topological ideas in the realm of gravity date back to Riemann, Clifford, and Weyl and found a more concrete realization in the wormholes of Wheeler characterized by the Euler-Poincaré invariant.
 They result from attaching handles to black holes.

-Observationally, Albert Einstein's general relativity (GR) is rather well established for the solar system and double pulsars.
+Observationally, Albert Einstein's general relativity (GR) is rather well established for the Solar System and double pulsars.
 However, in GR the metric plays a double role: Measuring distances in spacetime and serving as a gravitational potential for the Christoffel connection.
 This dichotomy seems to be one of the main obstacles for quantizing gravity.
 Arthur Stanley Eddington suggested already in 1924 in his book The Mathematical Theory of Relativity (2nd Edition) to regard the connection as the basic field and the metric merely as a derived concept.

 Consequently, the primordial action in four dimensions should be constructed from a metric-free topological action such as the Pontryagin invariant of the corresponding gauge connection.
 Similarly as in the Yang–Mills theory, a quantization can be achieved by amending the definition of curvature and the Bianchi identities via topological ghosts.
 In such a graded Cartan formalism, the nilpotency of the ghost operators is on par with the Poincaré lemma for the exterior derivative.
 Using a BRST antifield formalism with a duality gauge fixing, a consistent quantization in spaces of double dual curvature is obtained.
 The constraint imposes instanton type solutions on the curvature-squared 'Yang-Mielke theory' of gravity, proposed in its affine form already by Weyl 1919 and by Yang in 1974.
 However, these exact solutions exhibit a 'vacuum degeneracy'.
 One needs to modify the double duality of the curvature via scale breaking terms, in order to retain Einstein's equations with an induced cosmological constant of partially topological origin as the unique macroscopic 'background'.

-Such scale breaking terms arise more naturally in a constraint formalism, the so-called BF scheme, in which the gauge curvature is denoted by F. In the case of gravity, it departs from the meta-linear group SL(5, R) in four dimensions, thus generalizing (Anti-)de Sitter gauge theories of gravity.
+Such scale breaking terms arise more naturally in a constraint formalism, the so-called BF scheme, in which the gauge curvature is denoted by F. In the case of gravity, it departs from the special linear group SL(5, R) in four dimensions, thus generalizing (Anti-)de Sitter gauge theories of gravity.
 After applying spontaneous symmetry breaking to the corresponding topological BF theory, again Einstein spaces emerge with a tiny cosmological constant related to the scale of symmetry breaking.
 Here the 'background' metric is induced via a Higgs-like mechanism.
 The finiteness of such a deformed topological scheme may convert into asymptotic safeness after quantization of the spontaneously broken model.